-Mobile robots are increasingly being used in crowded scenarios in indoor and outdoor environments.
-Applications for these robots include surveillance, delivery, logistics, etc. In such scenarios, the robots need to navigate in an unobtrusive manner and also avoid issues related to sudden turns or freezing [1].
+Mobile robots are increasingly used in crowded scenarios in indoor and outdoor environments.
+The underlying applications include surveillance, delivery, logistics, etc. In such scenarios, the robots need to navigate in an unobtrusive manner and also avoid issues related to sudden turns or freezing [1].
+Moreover, the robots need to integrate well with the physical and social environment.

-Extensive research in social and behavioral psychology suggests that crowds in real-world scenarios are composed of (social) groups.
-A group is generally regarded as a mesolevel concept and corresponds to two or more pedestrians with similar goals over a short or long period of time.
-As a result, the pedestrians or agents in a group exhibit similar movements or behaviors.
+Extensive research in social and behavior psychology suggests that that crowds in real-world scenarios are composed of (social) groups.
+A group is generally regarded as a mesolevel concept and corresponds to two or more pedestrians that have similar goals over a short or long periods of time.
+As a result, the pedestrians or agents in that group exhibit similar movements or behaviors.
 It is estimated that up to 70% of observed pedestrians in real-world crowds are part of a group [2], [3].
-Therefore, it is important to understand group characteristics and dynamics to perform socially-compliant robot navigation [4], [5], [6].
+Therefore, it is important to understand group characteristics and dynamics and use them to perform socially-compliant robot navigation [4], [5], [6].

 The problem of efficient robot navigation among pedestrians has been an active area of research.
-Most existing robot navigation algorithms consider walking humans or pedestrians as separate obstacles [4], [6], [8], [9].
-Some techniques tend to predict trajectories of each pedestrian using learning-based methods [9] but do not account for the influence of group characteristics on individuals.
+Most existing robot navigation algorithms consider walking humans or pedestrians as separate obstacles [7], [4], [6], [8].
+Some techniques tend to predict trajectories of each pedestrian using learning-based methods [8], but do not account for the influence of group characteristics on individuals.
 This could lead to obtrusive trajectories that may cut through groups of friends or families.
-Other methods use simple and conservative methods to detect locally sensed clusters
+Other methods use simple and conservative methods to detect locally sensed clusters of pedestrians and compute path around them [6].
+However, they do not work well as the crowd density increases.